pantelis/turtlebot-maze/README.md

 **Behavior trees** drive the autonomy — see [this introduction](https://roboticseabass.com/2021/05/08/introduction-to-behavior-trees/) or the [BT textbook](https://arxiv.org/abs/1709.00084).
 Docker workflows follow [this guide](https://roboticseabass.com/2023/07/09/updated-guide-docker-and-ros2/).

 Originally by Sebastian Castro, 2021-2024.
+As of 2025, Pantelis Monogioudis and staff are enhancing the original implementation with Object Detection, VSLAM, and other AI algorithms.

 ---